 Aquatic insects can teach us a lot about ecosystems – in other words, they are bioindicators.
 Some aquatic insects can be very sensitive to water pollution.
 An unhealthy pond or stream ecosystem cannot support a large and diverse population of aquatic insects.
 Healthy ecosystems should have lots of different aquatic insect species.
 Scientists use aquatic insects to check in on pond and stream ecosystem health.
 They will use nets to scoop up samples of aquatic insects from the water.
 Then back in a lab, they use microscopes to figure out the different species of aquatic insects that were living there.
-Usually more different species means a healthier ecosystem!
+Usually, more different species means a healthier ecosystem!
 Here are some examples of aquatic insects and a few tips on how to identify them!

-Nymph Identification: Aquatic mayfly nymphs have bodies with a distinct head, thorax, and abdomen.
+Nymph Identification: Aquatic mayfly nymphs have bodies with distinct head, thorax, and abdomen.
 They have three pairs of segmented legs, two antennae on their heads, and either two or three long strand-like tails on the ends of their abdomens.
 There will appear to be two miniature wings on the thorax – these are non-functional “wing pads”.
 Mayflies and stoneflies look quite similar.
-Mayflies, however, have claws on the end of each or their legs with a single hook, while stoneflies have claws with two hooks.
-Of course you might need a magnifying glass or even a microscope to count the number of hooks on these insects’ tiny claws!
+Mayflies, however, have claws on the end of each of their legs with a single hook, while stoneflies have claws with two hooks.
+Of course, you might need a magnifying glass or even a microscope to count the number of hooks on these insects’ tiny claws!

 About: Mayflies thrive in standing (lentic) and flowing (lotic) water habitats.
 As nymphs, they live underneath rocks along the bottoms of streams, ponds, and lakes.
 There are many mayfly species, which feed in different ways: gathering debris, scraping algae from rocks, and even hunting smaller aquatic creatures.
 After incomplete metamorphosis (no pupa stage) the winged adults emerge from the water’s surface.
 They molt their exoskeletons once during adulthood.
 Adulthood lasts, at most, a few days because adults don’t have mouths and cannot feed.

 Nymph Identification: Aquatic stonefly nymphs look very similar to mayflies (see above), with distinct heads, thoraxes, and abdomens.
-Like mayflies, they also have wing pads, three pairs of segmented legs and two antennae.
+Like mayflies, they also have wing pads, three pairs of segmented legs, and two antennae.
 However, stoneflies will always have just two long thin tails, and they always have two hooks on the end of each claw.

-About: Stonefly nymphs live in clean flowing (lotic) water like streams and rivers.
+About: Stonefly nymphs live in clean, flowing (lotic) water like streams and rivers.
 Nymphs live along the streambeds gathering debris and plant matter as food, or in some cases eating smaller aquatic insects.
 After their incomplete metamorphosis (no pupa stage), the winged adult stoneflies emerge from the water.
 Most species reach adulthood and emerge between late winter and early summer.

 Larvae Identification: Many aquatic caddisfly larvae are easily recognizable by their distinct cases.
 These larvae construct tiny cases out of little pieces of plant matter or rock which they live inside of, with only their heads, thoraxes, and legs exposed.
-Hidden within the case, the abdomen of the caddisfly is relatively soft, and ends in two anal claws instead of tails.
+Hidden within the case, the abdomen of the caddisfly is relatively soft and ends in two anal claws instead of tails.
 There are some species of “free-living” caddisfly larvae that do not make cases.
 In all caddisfly larvae, the classic head, thorax, and abdomen body sections can seem less easily recognizable, compared to mayflies and stoneflies.
 Caddisflies may have a more maggot-like appearance, especially the free-living caseless ones.

 About: Caddisflies live in flowing (lotic) water and sometimes in standing (lentic)water.
 Caddisfly larvae produce silk.
 The larvae will use the silk to fasten bits of plant matter or sand together into a case (looks like a shell).
 Some larvae don’t make shells and instead use silk to tether themselves to streambeds or build tiny nets to catch prey (like a spider’s web).
 Before adulthood, caddisflies transition through a pupa stage, during a process called complete metamorphosis.
 Many caddisfly pupas seal themselves in their cases for safety during this stage.
 The winged adults emerge from the water.